damian-pastorini/DwD-Mage-Extension-CMS-Menu/README.md

 # DwD - Magento Extension - CMS Menu

+## END OF LIFE
+This FREE extension for Magento 1.x will be no longer maintained and no more support will be provided on the ticketing system or via email.
+You may still use it, fork it, etc, as usual – of course at your own risk.

+Thanks to the many thousands of merchants who used the extension over the years!

 ## About the extension:

 DwD - CMS Menu allows you to include CMS pages links and set them in any order in the top navigation.
 With this extension you can easily add a CMS page in the top navigation by using the new options added in the CMS page edition form.
 You wil find options to include the page in the menu, specify if the link should be displayed as child of any other menu item, and specify the order by telling before which item the link should be displayed.
 In the background, the extension will create a new table to save the pages menu configuration and include the links with an observer so you can enable / disable the extension withot involve any other Magento feature.